If New Zealand is to achieve a 50% reduction in net carbon emissions by 2030, we need to plant more trees.

-This is MyFarm’s first investment offer enabling investors to take advantage of the rapidly increasing price of carbon.
-With carbon credit prices currently trading as high as $59/tonne and industry forecasters estimating they need to increase to around $100/tonne for New Zealand to meet its emissions targets, CQuest Fund is an exciting proposition.
+This is MyFarm’s first carbon investment offer.
+With carbon credit prices currently trading as high as $59/tonne and industry forecasters estimating they need to increase to around $100/tonne for New Zealand to meet its emissions target, CQuest Fund is an exciting proposition.

 Climate change (a.k.a. global warming) is occurring because there is a buildup of greenhouse gases in our atmosphere that is largely attributed to the activities (e.g. burning fossil fuels) of a growing human population.
 These gases trap heat, which is why temperatures around the globe are increasing.